LLJ3288/LLJ3288/README.md

  #### I am a newly trained full stack developer.
   ### About Me

 I have recently completed a 16 week coding bootcamp with Tech Talent South Shreveport that spanned from November 2020 to March 2021.
-I’m currently working on improving my coding knowledge, abilities, and concepts covered and applied in the program.
-I’m looking forward to working in this exciting field and being as asset to any company and team if required.
+I am currently working on improving my coding knowledge, abilities, and related concepts covered and applied in the program.
+I’m looking forward to working in this exciting field and being as asset to any company and team once given the opportunity.

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=LLJ3288&count_private=true&theme=tokyonight&showicons=true)]()